-NOISE-7 If a high-pressure steam blow is employed, the project owner shall equip steam blow piping with a temporary silencer or take other effective measures that quiet the noise of steam blows to no greater than 60 dBA measured at the Primm Valley Golf Club and no greater than 55 dBA measured at any affected residential locations in Primm, NV.
+NOISE-7 If a high-pressure steam blow is employed, the project owner shall equip steam blow piping with a temporary silencer or take other effective measures that quiet the noise of steam blows to no greater than 60 dBA measured at the Primm Valley Golf Club, to no greater than 55 dBA measured at any affected residential locations in Primm, NV, and to no greater than 55 dBA measured at the nearest boundary of the Mojave National Preserve.
 The project owner shall conduct high-pressure steam blows only during the hours of 7:00 a.m. to 7:00 p.m.

-If a low-pressure continuous steam blow is employed, the project owner shall limit the noise of steam blows to no greater than 45 dBA measured at any affected residential location in Primm, NV.
-In lieu of specifying the level of silencing above, the project owner may alternatively submit an analysis to the BLM's Authorized Officer and to the CPM that documents, during either high or low pressure steam blows, steam blow noise levels will not exceed 60 dBA at the Primm Valley Golf Course (day time) or 55 dBA (day time)/45 dBA (night time) at the nearest residential location in Primm.
+Verification: If a low-pressure continuous steam blow is employed, the project owner shall limit the noise of steam blows to no greater than 45 dBA measured at any affected residential location in Primm, NV.
+In lieu of specifying the level of silencing above, the project owner may alternatively submit an analysis to the BLM's Authorized Officer that documents that during either high or low pressure steam blows, steam blow noise levels would not exceed 60 dBA at the Primm

+Valley Golf Club (daytime), or 55 dBA (daytime)/45 dBA (nighttime) at the nearest residential location in Primm.

-Verification: At least 15 days prior to the first high pressure steam blow, the project owner shall submit to BLM's Authorized Officer and the CPM drawings or other information describing the temporary steam blow silencer or other noise attenuating measures to be taken, the noise levels expected, and a description of the steam blow schedule.
+At least fifteen (15) days prior to the first high pressure steam blow, the project owner shall submit to BLM's Authorized Officer drawings or other information describing the temporary steam blow silencer or other noise attenuating measures to be taken, the noise levels expected and a description of the steam blow schedule.